 Cold air is normally dry and can irritate the airways.
 Running with a light scarf or buff over your mouth and nose helps by collecting moisture and warming the air a little before you inhale it.

 Tyres and shoe soles have something in common: They provide the grip that keeps us on track.
-Together, Continental and adidas develop running and outdoor shoes with the ideal running properties, even when the going gets slippery.
+Together, ourselves and adidas develop running and outdoor shoes with the ideal running properties, even when the going gets slippery.

 6. Make sure your feet can grip

 When you run in winter you’re sure to encounter tricky ground conditions.
 With ice, snow or slush to contend with, you will need the right shoes with more tread on the soles to provide more grip.
 A number of different manufacturers offer models that are well suited to wintry conditions.
 Because if your shoes tend to slip, it will break your natural running style and rhythm.
 Or you might take a tumble and hurt yourself.

 7. Never go running if you’re not well